 A dog bite can cause harm and damage that last much longer than it takes for the bite to heal.
 Attacks by dogs can cause long-term physical and mental injuries that can impair a victim’s ability to function normally, including returning to a normal school or work schedule.
 For dog bite victims in Indianapolis, the consequences of a dog attack can be life-altering.

-The Indianapolis dog bite attorneys of Poynter & Bucheri, LLC handle cases involving dog bites and dog attacks.
+The Indianapolis dog bite attorneys of Poynter & Bucheri, LLC handle cases involving dog bites and dog attacks and can explain the Indiana dog bite laws to you.
 Our lawyers assist clients as they seek compensation for the injuries and damages caused by a dog bite.

 If you have been injured in a dog attack or your child has suffered a dog bite injury, call 1-800-265-9881 or (317) 780-8000 for a free consultation with one of our Indiana dog bite attorneys.
 We can help you hold a negligent dog owner responsible for the damage caused by his or her dog.